 Material observed in Area S-16b consisted of modern materials that were discarded in the field.
 No historic or precontact artifacts were encountered and no historic or precontact features were observed.
 The soils in Area S-16b seem to be intact, however no historic or precontact artifacts were encountered and the Rock Creek Channel and Beach Drive were situated to either side of this area, meaning there is no potential for archaeological resources within the CSB outside the surveyed area.
 No archaeological sites were identified, and no further work is recommended in Area S-16b.
+Area S-16b is now outside the LOD for the Preferred Alternative and would not be affected.

-4.12.5 Area S-16c
+4.12.3 Area S-16c

-Area S-16c is a 13.01-acre area situated in a level portion Rock Creek floodplain 207-210 ft (63-64 m) amsl.
+Area S-16c is a 13.01-acre area situated in a level portion Rock Creek floodplain 207-210 ft (63-64 m) amsl (Appendix E, Page 5).
 It is situated along the edge of the I-495 westbound ROW between Cedar Lane in the east and Grosvenor Lane in the west.
 The area is 3,467 ft (1,057 m) in length and remains about 200 ft (61 m) in width for most of its length, tapering out to 38 ft (12 m) at its northwestern terminus.
-Rock Creek crosses the area perpendicularly about 700 ft (213 m) northwest of its eastern boundary (Figure 67 and Figure 68).
-The southeasternmost portion of this area is an active playground facility with a paved footpath running through it (Figure 69).
+Rock Creek crosses the area perpendicularly about 700 ft (213 m) northwest of its eastern boundary (Figure 71 and Figure 72).
+The southeasternmost portion of this area is an active playground facility with a paved footpath running through it (Figure 73).
 Across the creek from the playground facility, Area S-16c occupied an unimproved section of the floodplain that alternated between woodland and wetland vegetation.
 Undergrowth across the wooded sections was moderate to dense.
-Nineteen transects were excavated within Area S-16c, with Transects 1-4 traversing the playground and soccer field, Transects 6-12 traversing a floodplain

-Figure 67.
-AAHA crew excavating in Area S-16b, with Beach Drive on left and Rock Creek Trail on right, facing southeast between the Rock Creek Channel and a deep drainage feature that bisected the area and Transects 13-19 traversing the floodplain beyond this drainage feature to Grosvenor Lane.
+Nineteen transects were excavated within Area S-16c, with Transects 1-4 traversing the playground and soccer field, Transects 6-12 traversing a floodplain between the Rock Creek Channel and a deep drainage feature that bisected the area and Transects 13-19 traversing the floodplain beyond this drainage feature to Grosvenor Lane.
 Portions of these transects were unexcavated due to standing water at the surface.
 This area lies entirely within Rock Creek Park, administered by the M-NCPPC, Montgomery County.
 A total of 184 primary STPs at 50-ft intervals and eight radial STPs at 25-ft intervals was excavated in Area S-16c.